 Keeping taxes affordable is important to the well-being of our businesses and residents.
 Like any business or resident, the needs and wants within a municipality are often greater than what the municipality and community can afford at one time.
 Each year as part of the budget process, choices must be made.

-The Draft 2017-2021 Financial Plan was introduced to Council and the public at the January 24th Council meeting, and received initial consideration at the February 7th Committee of the Whole meeting of January 16th.
-It was then considered by Council at the Committee of the Whole meeting of February 6th, and finalized on February 21st.
+The Draft 2022-2026 Financial Plan was introduced to Council and the public at the January 24th Council meeting, and received initial consideration at the February 7th Committee of the Whole meeting.
+The Financial Plan was approved by Council at a Special Council Meeting on February 22nd.

-Copies of staff presentations from the meetings on January 24th, February 7th and February 22nd are linked below, along with the public budget document.
-Please note that the four items should be considered together.
+Copies of the three staff presentations from the meetings on January 24th, February 7th and February 22nd are linked below, along with the public budget document.
+Please note that the items should be considered together.
 Reading the document without also checking out the presentations will likely not provide enough information.

-The Committee meeting was also recorded, as are all Town Council and Committee of the Whole meetings.
-For those seeking the most complete introduction to the financial plan, the above presentations may be viewed together with the recording of the meetings.
-The first meeting is just under 45 minutes long, and can be found here.
-The second is about 30 minutes long, and can be found here.
-The final meeting can be found here.
+The Council meetings were also recorded, as are all Town Council and Committee of the Whole meetings.
+For those seeking the most complete introduction to the financial plan, the above presentations may be viewed together with the video recording of that meeting, posted below.

 The following resources are available to provide more details on the draft financial plan.
 Please check this section as we move through the various budget meetings, as additional information may be posted.

 If you have any questions or would like any additional information, please contact the Finance Department by email at email@example.com or by phone at 250-656-1184.